Cracking the code on NHS pay rate escalations

 So, how did we go about looking for answers?

-At Patchwork, we have a tech team made up of engineers, analysts and workforce experts who have been working with NHS data for years.
+At Patchwork, we have a tech team made up of engineers, analysts and NHS staffing experts who have been working with workforce data for years.
 They have uncovered a wealth of data to identify why high levels of rate escalation arise and methods to reduce them.

 Leveraging the power of a neural network model – a sophisticated AI deep learning system inspired by the workings of the human brain – they analysed past data to make these predictions.
 The model uses interconnected nodes, much like neurons, to process information and forecast potential escalations.
 The ultimate goal is to alert users as early as possible if a shift is likely to be escalated, giving them the opportunity to act swiftly and secure a better rate.